• Blog

 The Office on Women’s Health says studies have identified PMS relief benefits for the following:

-• Calcium (to help with fatigue, cravings and depression): milk, cheese, yogurt, and in fortified foods such as orange juice, cereal and bread.1
+• Calcium (to help with cravings, tiredness and depression): milk, cheese, yogurt, and in fortified orange juice, cereal and bread.1

-• Vitamin B6 (to help with irritability, moodiness, forgetfulness, anxiety and bloating): fish, poultry, potatoes, fruit (not citrus), and in fortified foods, such as cereal.1
+• Vitamin B6 (to help with mood changes, forgetfulness, anxiety and bloating): fish, poultry, potatoes, fruit (not citrus), and in fortified foods, such as cereal.1

-The Office on Women’s Health also says studies have found mixed results for PMS relief for the following:
+The Office on Women’s Health also says studies have found mixed results for PMS relief from the following:

-• Magnesium (to help with migraines): green, leafy vegetables, nuts, whole grains and fortified foods such as cereal.1
+• Magnesium (to help with migraines): spinach, nuts, whole grains and fortified foods such as cereal2

-• Polyunsaturated fatty acids, omega-3 and omega-6 (to help reduce cramps): green leafy vegetables, fish, nuts and flaxseed.1
+• Polyunsaturated fatty acids, omega-3 and omega-6 (to help reduce cramps): green leafy vegetables, fish, nuts and flaxseed2

-No matter what you do – or don’t – eat on the days leading up to and during your period, give yourself some grace.
+No matter what you do or don’t eat on the days leading up to and during your period, give yourself some grace.
 Your body does some pretty remarkable things each menstrual cycle, and PMS is often no joke.
-There are a lot of healthy ways to try to relieve PMS symptoms.
-Exercise, getting plenty of sleep, eating healthy foods, finding positive ways to deal with stress and not smoking can all be beneficial.1 But balance is also key.
+As we talked about, there are many healthy ways to try to relieve PMS symptoms.
+But balance is also key.
 On a particularly crampy or teary day, sometimes the best way of loving yourself is in the form of a scoop of ice cream or a delicious savory treat.

 Sources